Add Indianapolis to the short but growing list of American cities in which it is possible to live and play comfortably without a vehicle.

 (Click twice to enlarge the Indianapolis Cultural Trail map.)

-The cultural trail hooks up with nearby bike paths like the Monon Trail, which can take an ambitious cyclist more than 18 miles all the way through Carmel in the north suburbs.
 This web of connecting trails make it easy to get around not only in the city of Indianapolis, but also in some of the surrounding communities.

 I rented a bike and discovered that I could get to most of the spots worth seeing in the Circle City via two wheels.
 From art and museums to history and government, here’s what you can see on the Indianapolis Cultural Trail.